-Ghosts Caught on Tape -Technological Advancements
+Ghosts Caught on Camera -Technological Advancements

 During the early Spiritualist Movement in Europe and the United States, it was all too easy to fake a ghost.
 The use of everything from cheesecloth stiffened with starch and accomplices placed strategically behind curtains were two of the many ways people were tricked into believing they had seen an actual spirit.

 Enter the present day, where the old tricks meet modern technology in the form of video cameras, photo-editing programs and even voice altering software.
 The same shams exist, but are more cleverly disguised by modern methods as ghosts caught on camera.